allanjude/FreeBSD-onion-omega2-build-notes/freebsd_omega2+.md

 # Building FreeBSD for the Onion Omega 2+:
-This document describes how to build FreeBSD -HEAD for the Onion Omega2+ single board computer and boot it from a USB key.
+This document describes how to build FreeBSD 13-STABLE for the Onion Omega2+ single board computer and boot it from a USB key.

 ## Contents: